PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-22 11:07:43
+Last updated: 2024-04-22 11:08:19
-Random Quote: Secrets are worth more than silver or sapphires.  -  Varys
+Random Quote: I do have an angle, Craig.
+It's an angle called justice. - Saul Goodman